sampsyo/cs6120/content/blog/2022-03-21-conservative-gc/index.md

 non-moving tracing collector which uses a free-list to reclaim and reuse memory which can be used as a drop-in replacement for `malloc`.
 It filters ambiguous references by comparing them against live free-list cells.
 While it is very convenient to use, it suffers from bad mutator performance due to sparse allocations and the inability to defragment.
+It is, by and large, one of the most popular collectors because of it's very drop-in, plug and play nature.
+For an instance of how easy it is to integrate it into an existing project see this [discussion](https://acha.ninja/blog/memory-safeish-hare/).

 **Mostly Copying Collectors (MCC)**[^3][^4][^5][^6][^7] strike a balance by only allowing roots to be ambiguous and freely moving the non-pinned references as an exact collector would.
 Additionally, they